 Want to make biochar?

-Want to build biochar stove?
+Want to build a biochar stove?

 -Biochar is the product of pyrolosis in a simple gasifier stove